Data Science Major, B.S.

 • The Responsible Data Science competency focuses on the ethical practice of data collection, analysis, and communication, aiming to generate fair and explainable data-driven insights while minimizing harmful unintended consequences.
 Students will develop strategies involved in mitigating bias, protecting privacy, and weighing the impact of different data science applications; as well as build a formal framework for understanding the ethical implications of these strategies.

-• The Communications competency equips students to translate complex data analyses into actionable insights that drive decision-making and innovation.
+• The Communication competency equips students to translate complex data analyses into actionable insights that drive decision-making and innovation.
 Students will develop the ability to convey data findings clearly and persuasively through written, oral, and visual means to both technical and non-technical audiences.

-Computational Foundations
+Computational Thinking

 Mathematical and Statistical Foundations